-In Southwark, David Kirkaldy and his machine helped shape today’s world, testing materials for such as bridges from St Louis to Sydney via Blackfriars; railways; Liberty ships; the Skylon and Comet airliner.
+In Victorian London, David Kirkaldy and his machine helped shape today’s world, testing materials for such as bridges from St Louis to Sydney via Blackfriars; railways; Liberty ships; the Skylon and Comet airliner.
 His Victorian workshop still houses the working machine and more.
 Open on the first Sunday of each month

 This content has been supplied by Kirkaldy Testing Museum